-2. Statutory requirements
+2. STATUTORY REQUIREMENTS

 - 2.1 In consulting with the community and other key stakeholders, the Council must comply with some minimum statutory requirements.
-For planning policy documents, these requirements are at the time of writing set out in the Town and Country Planning (Local Planning) (England) Regulations 2012 (as amended).
-For planning applications, the requirements are in set out in the Town and Country Planning (Development Management Procedure) (England) Order 2010 (as amended).
+For planning policy documents, these requirements are at the time of writing set out in the Town and Country Planning (Local Planning) (England) Regulations 2012.
+For planning applications, the requirements are in set out in the Town and Country Planning (Development Management Procedure) (England) Order 2010.
 This section deals primarily with the planning policy procedures. - 2.2 The main requirements of the 2012 Regulations for local plans and supplementary planning documents can be summarised as follows: - For local plans, two period of consultation or community involvement are required an early stage where representations are invited on the scope and content of the document, and a pre-submission stage when representations are invited on the full draft document (Regulations 18, 19, 20).
-The pre-submission consultation should be a minimum of six weeks in length; - For supplementary planning documents, a single consultation period is required which cannot be less than four weeks (Regulation 12); - Documents should be available at the Council's principal offices during normal office hours, and published on the web (Regulation 35); - For local plans, a number of specific bodies must be consulted if they have an interest in the area (e.g. Historic England, Natural England, Highways England, utilities providers and adjoining authorities); and - For local plans, the Council must consult whichever more general bodies (voluntary groups, groups representing ethnicities or nationalities, businesses etc) it considers appropriate. - 2.3 Other legislation, whilst not dictating the form and timing of planning consultations, has an impact on how they should be carried out.
-In summary: - The Local Government and Public Involvement in Health Act 2007 placed a duty on local authorities to involve local people by keeping them informed, consulting them and involving them in other ways in the design and delivery of services - The Equality Act 2010 places an 'Equality Duty' on public bodies, to understand how their plans to introduce new, or change existing, policies, procedures or services will affect groups protected under equality legislation - The Gunning principles (1985)1 established 4 necessary elements for statutory consultations: - o Consult when proposals are still at a formative stage - Give sufficient reasons (and information) for your proposals to permit 'intelligent consideration' - o Give adequate time for consideration and response - o Take responses conscientiously into account - 2.4 What is demonstrated above is that the minimum statutory requirements for consultation are actually quite limited.
+The pre-submission consultation should be a minimum of six weeks in length; - For supplementary planning documents, a single consultation period is required which cannot be less than four weeks (Regulation 12); - Documents should be available at the Council's principal offices during normal office hours, and published on the web (Regulation 35); - For local plans, a number of specific bodies must be consulted if they have an interest in the area (e.g. English Heritage, Natural England, Highways Agency, utilities providers and adjoining authorities); and - For local plans, the Council must consult whichever more general bodies (voluntary groups, groups representing ethnicities or nationalities, businesses etc) it considers appropriate. - 2.3 Other legislation, whilst not dictating the form and timing of planning consultations, has an impact on how they should be carried out.
+In summary: - The Local Government and Public Involvement in Health Act 2007 placed a duty on local authorities to involve local people by keeping them informed, consulting them and involving them in other ways in the design and delivery of services - The Equality Act 2010 places an 'Equality Duty' on public bodies, to understand how their plans to introduce new, or change existing, policies, procedures or services will affect groups protected under equality legislation - The Gunning principles (1985)1 established 4 necessary elements for statutory consultations: - Consult when proposals are still at a formative stage - Give sufficient reasons (and information) for your proposals to permit 'intelligent consideration' - Give adequate time for consideration and response - Take responses conscientiously into account - 2.4 What is demonstrated above is that the minimum statutory requirements for consultation are actually quite limited.
 The Council generally significantly exceeds the statutory minimum on every major planning policy consultation.
-Of most importance is the requirement to carry out
+Of most importance is the requirement to carry out consultation in line with an adopted Statement of Community Involvement, which underlines the importance of this document. - 2.5 In terms of pre-application consultations, Section 122 of the Localism Act 2011 introduces a requirement for certain types of development to be subject to pre-application consultation.
+It is left to secondary legislation to specify what types of development will be subject to this requirement.
+To date, the only secondary legislation has been to require pre-application consultation for onshore wind development of more than two turbines or where the hub height of any turbine exceeds 15 metres2.
+However, the Government has indicated that further classes of development may be included via secondary legislation in the future.

-1 R v LB Brent ex parte Gunning (1985)
+1R v LB Brent ex parte Gunning (1985)